-Hyderabadi Tomato Curry (Tamatar Ka Kut) is a delicious Indian dish with eggs in a spicy and saucy tomato gravy.
+This tomato curry is a delicious Indian dish with eggs in a spicy and saucy tomato gravy.
 It is low carb, gluten free, antioxidant rich and with good protein.
-Plus it is easy to make.
+It is healthy and easy to make.

-I think that this is a much healthier and lighter alternative.
-It is not as rich as the other gravies and also the veggies do not get so much fried and over cooked, thereby retaining more of the nutrients.
+This is a much healthier and lighter alternative to the other rich curries.
+And the vegetables do not get so much fried and over cooked, thereby retaining more of the nutrients.
 Plus, this easy tomato curry is a refreshing change from the more frequently served side dishes previously mentioned.

 HEALTH BENEFITS – TOMATO CURRY WITH EGGS